jaredsilver/edsurge-independent/index.md

 layout: default
 ---

-# By students, for students, to give students voice.
+<h1>By students, for students, to give students voice.</h1>

-## Each semester, we convene a group of the world's most impressive young people who care about making an impact in education.
+<h2>Each semester, we convene a group of the world's most impressive young people who care about making an impact in education.</h2>

 <div id="index-section-icons">
   <div class="index-section-icon-holder">